No one’s life should be lost to Catatonia.

 we were then able to get an accurate diagnosis and

-access highly curative treatment options.
+access highly effective treatment options.”

 The Catatonia Foundation Founders